teju81/ROS2_Essentials/README.md

 - Parameters are declared inside the node or the node can be configured to avoid declaring at bringup/spinup of the node.
 - Parameter updates have callbacks that can be customized to run with a desired behavior.
 - Parameters have descriptions and constraints that can be defined.

+**What is the difference between parameter and argument in a launch file node declaration?**

 **To be completed**

 </details>